Bryan Cranston: Personal life

+Marriage and family

 From 1977 to 1982, Cranston was married to writer Mickey Middleton.
-On July 8, 1989, he married Robin Dearden whom he had met on the set of the series Airwolf in 1984; he was playing the villain of the week and she played a hostage he held at gunpoint.
-Their daughter, actress Taylor Dearden (born February 12, 1993) was an extra on the Breaking Bad episode "No Más", directed by Cranston.
+On July 8, 1989, he married Robin Dearden whom he met on the set of the series Airwolf in 1984; he was playing the villain of the week and she played a hostage he held at gunpoint.
+Both Dearden and her daughter with Cranston, actress Taylor Dearden (b.
+February 12, 1993), appeared in the Breaking Bad episode "No Más", directed by Cranston.

+Interests

 Cranston played baseball when he was a student and remains a collector of baseball memorabilia.
 His collection includes pennants, signed cards and jerseys.
 A notable item in his collection is an Atlanta Braves jersey signed by numerous players in the 500 home run club.
 He is an avid fan of both the Los Angeles Dodgers and the Los Angeles Rams.
-During the 2022 MLB Celebrity Softball Game, Cranston was the first celebrity to be ejected after being struck by a pitch and jokingly threw a bucket of bubble gum at an umpire.
+During the 2022 MLB Celebrity Softball Game, Cranston was the first celebrity to be ejected after being struck by a pitch and jokingly throwing a bucket of bubble gum at an umpire.

 When he accepted his third Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, Cranston thanked his wife and daughter and told them he loves them "more than baseball".
 The family lived in a Ventura County, California beach house which Cranston designed.

 While filming Breaking Bad, Cranston lived in Albuquerque, New Mexico.
 He was a co-owner of the former independent theater Cinemas Palme d'Or in Palm Desert, California.

-Cranston and castmate Aaron Paul both got Breaking Bad tattoos on the last day of filming to commemorate the final episode of Breaking Bad; Cranston's tattoo consists of the show's logo on his right ring finger, while Paul's tattoo consists of "no half measures" on his biceps.
+Cranston and castmate Aaron Paul both got Breaking Bad tattoos on the last day of filming to commemorate the final episode of Breaking Bad.
+Cranston's tattoo consists of the show's logo on his right ring finger, while Paul's tattoo consists of "no half measures" on his biceps.

-Cranston and Breaking Bad co-star Aaron Paul announced the release of their signature mezcal, Dos Hombres, in July 2019.
+Cranston and Paul announced the release of their signature mezcal, Dos Hombres, in July 2019.

-In March 2020, Cranston contracted COVID-19 and recovered reportedly with mild symptoms.
-By December 2020, however, his sense of smell had only partially recovered.